Join us for an adventure in flavor!

 Ful Medames is a classic dish that originated in Egypt and has spread across the Middle East, North Africa, and even parts of the Mediterranean.

-This humble yet versatile dish primarily consists of fava beans, which are cooked until tender and then seasoned with a variety of spices, olive oil, and often garlic.
+This humble yet versatile dish mainly consists of fava beans, which are cooked until tender and then seasoned with a variety of spices, olive oil, and often garlic.
+It’s commonly eaten as a breakfast food, though it often find its at any meal of the day.

 Ful Medames is a classic Egyptian fava bean dip that is traditionally enjoyed for breakfast, but we love it any time of day!